 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Invivyd, Honda, Allianz, and Block and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, March 22, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Invivyd, Inc. (NASDAQ: IVVD), Honda Motor Co., Ltd. (NYSE: HMC), Allianz SE (OTCMKTS: ALIZY), and Block, Inc. (NYSE: SQ).
+NEW YORK, March 22, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Invivyd, Inc. IVVD, Honda Motor Co., Ltd. HMC, Allianz SE ALIZY, and Block, Inc. SQ.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: November 29, 2021 - December 14, 2021